 The Kwanzaa principles are Umoja (unity), Kujichagulia (self-determination), Ujima (collective work and responsibility), Ujamaa (cooperative economics), Nia (purpose), Kuumba (creativity), and Imani (faith).
 Each day of Kwanzaa is dedicated to one of these principles.

-Each evening during the holiday, family members light one of the seven candles of the kinara, or candleholder, and then discuss that day’s principle.
-Often participants exchange gifts.
+Participants often exchange gifts.
 Near the end of the holiday, the community gathers for a feast called karamu, which may include performances, music, and dancing.